Literature DB >> 24696656

 3. Litter Production and Decomposition

-Fine litter production and decomposition are two important processes tclass="Chemical">hat provide the maiclass="Chemical">n iclass="Chemical">nput to form soil class="Chemical">n class="Disease">organic matter and regulate nutrient cycling in forest ecosystems [26].
+Fine litter produpan class="Chemical">ction and den>an class="Chemical">composition are two important processes that provide the main input to form soil organic matter and regulate nutrient cycling in forest ecosystems [26].
 The rates at which both processes occur determine the thickness of the litter layer on the forest soil [17].
 Nutrient cycling in forestry systems is achieved when the fine litter is decomposed by soil biota, which determines forest primary productivity [27].
 Thus, the role of litter in plant nutrition is determined by its turnover time [28].
 In fact, in tropical leached soils, the standing litter satisfies most of nutritional need of trees, as dense root systems are developed inside of it [29-31].
-In degraded lands by mining activities, the loss of litter and plant coverage on the soil surface disrupts biogeochemical cycles of nutrients [10].
+In degraded lands by mining apan class="Chemical">ctivities, the loss of litter and plant n>an class="Chemical">coverage on the soil surface disrupts biogeochemical cycles of nutrients [10].
 Land reclamation of these soils may be achieved by establishing forestry species, which must be chosen based on their ability to adapt to extreme and restrictive soil conditions [11].

 4. Models of Land Restoration

-Passive and active restoration models class="Chemical">have beeclass="Chemical">n proposed to restore the fuclass="Chemical">nctioclass="Chemical">niclass="Chemical">ng of ecological processes [9] iclass="Chemical">n degraded laclass="Chemical">nds.
-Passive restoratioclass="Chemical">n models are based oclass="Chemical">n class="Chemical">natural successioclass="Chemical">n processes with miclass="Chemical">nimal class="Chemical">n class="Species">human intervention, while active restoration models include planting trees at high density and their respective management [32].
+Passive and apan class="Chemical">ctive restoration models have been proposed to restore the functioning of ecological processes [9] in degraded lands.
+Passive restoration models are based on natural succession processes with minimal human intervention, while active restoration models include planting trees at high density and their respective management [32].
 These restoration models may contribute to the amelioration of degraded soils through fine litter production and decomposition as sources of organic matter and nutrients [12].
-Although passive restoration models are simple, inexpensive, and based on natural regeneration, these processes are not always successful [33, 34].
-Alternatively, active restoration models accelerate the restoration of ecosystem functioning through the activation of soil biogeochemical cycling of plant nutrients and class="Chemical">carbon sequestratioclass="Chemical">n [32].
-Several studies class="Chemical">n class="Chemical">have demonstrated that forestry plantations (active model) play an important role in the improvement of soil quality [35-39].
-In general, an active model should be considered when the rate of degradation of the area of interest is high, because the planted species can be established quickly and create better conditions for a more diverse biological community.
-When the state and rate of degradation are not severe, the most appropriate model might be the passive restoration, allowing a natural recovery of the ecosystem, which n class="Chemical">had advaclass="Chemical">ntages from ecological aclass="Chemical">nd ecoclass="Chemical">nomic perspectives [9, 40, 41].
-An example of a successful active model in the humid tropics is the establishment of plantations of class="Disease">Acacia genus (class="Chemical">n class="Species">A. albida, A. Senegal, and A. mangium) in land reclamation [42].
+Although passive restoration models are simple, inexpensive, and based on natural regeneration, these processes are not always sun>an class="Chemical">ccessful [33, 34].
+Alternatively, active restoration models accelerate the restoration of ecosystem functioning through the activation of soil biogeochemical cycling of plant nutrients and carbon sequestration [32].
+Several studies have demonstrated that forestry plantations (active model) play an important role in the improvement of soil quality [35-39].
+In general, an apan class="Chemical">ctive model should be n>an class="Chemical">considered when the rate of degradation of the area of interest is high, because the planted species can be established quickly and create better conditions for a more diverse biological community.
+When the state and rate of degradation are not severe, the most appropriate model might be the passive restoration, allowing a natural recovery of the ecosystem, which had advantages from ecological and economic perspectives [9, 40, 41].
+An example of a supan class="Chemical">cn>an class="Chemical">cessful active model in the humid tropics is the establishment of plantations of Acacia genus (A. albida, A. Senegal, and A. mangium) in land reclamation [42].
 A. mangium grows quickly and has a high capacity to adapt to nutrient-poor acidic soils, due to its capacity to establish symbiotic associations with N2 fixing bacteria [43-45] and mycorrhizal fungi [46, 47].
 In extremely nutrient-poor soil A. mangium has exhibited an outstanding growth rate higher than other plant species such as Eucalyptus sp. and Gmelina arborea [11].
-In tropical dry regions some other forest species class="Chemical">have beeclass="Chemical">n placlass="Chemical">nted for laclass="Chemical">nd reclamatioclass="Chemical">n.
-This is the case of class="Chemical">n class="Species">Azadirachta indica A. Juss (Neem), a plant species employed broadly single or in mixed plantations; its high-quality litter and rapid decomposition promote its use for improving soil quality in rocky and sandy lands that are prone to desertification [48], in soils degraded by surface mining [49, 50] and in soils affected by salinity [51].
+In tropical dry regions some other forest spn>ecies have been planted for land reclamation.
+This is the case of Azadirachta indica A. Juss (Neem), a plant species employed broadly single or in mixed plantations; its high-quality litter and rapid decomposition promote its use for improving soil quality in rocky and sandy lands that are prone to desertification [48], in soils degraded by surface mining [49, 50] and in soils affected by salinity [51].

 5. Biogeochemical Nutrient Cycling Considerations Applied to Land Restoration

-Regardless of the restoration models used several aspects related to nutrient cycling must be seriously considered.
-First, the major source of soil class="Disease">organic matter iclass="Chemical">n terrestrial ecosystems is the ficlass="Chemical">ne litter productioclass="Chemical">n.
-The diverse placlass="Chemical">nt tissues tclass="Chemical">n class="Chemical">hat compose fine litter (leaves, small branches, flowers, fruits, and seeds) are accumulated on the soil surface and must be decomposed to release nutrients.
+Regardless of the restoration models used several aspepan class="Chemical">cts related to nutrient n>an class="Chemical">cycling must be seriously considered.
+First, the major source of soil organic matter in terrestrial ecosystems is the fine litter production.
+The diverse plant tissues that compose fine litter (leaves, small branches, flowers, fruits, and seeds) are accumulated on the soil surface and must be decomposed to release nutrients.
 In many tropical soils, nutrients released from the litter are the most relevant source of plant nutrients [31] and humus formation [52, 53].
 In this way, from a functional perspective, the standing litter on the soil surface is very important in the regulation of several processes [54] that include soil protection against erosion [55].
 The rate of litter decay controls soil organic matter formation and nutrient input.
-The leaves constitute the most abundant and easily decomposable fraction of the fine litterfall (~70%) [56]; consequently, the rate at which leaf litter is produced and decomposed represents a significant aspect in restoration programs of degraded soils.
+The leaves constitute the most abundant and easily den>an class="Chemical">composable fraction of the fine litterfall (~70%) [56]; consequently, the rate at which leaf litter is produced and decomposed represents a significant aspect in restoration programs of degraded soils.
 For this reason, plant species with abundant leaf litter production of rapid decomposition must be considered in such programs.
 Therefore, a low residence time of leaf litter seems to be a key factor in the reactivation of biogeochemical nutrient cycles in degraded soils [57].
-The rate of leaf litter production is lower in tropical highland forests tclass="Chemical">haclass="Chemical">n iclass="Chemical">n tropical lowlaclass="Chemical">nd forests.
-Iclass="Chemical">n the first case, the values fluctuates 9-10 t class="Chemical">n class="Chemical">ha−1 yr−1 [61-64], while in lowlands the values are over 13 t ha−1 yr−1 [65, 66].
+The rate of leaf litter produpan class="Chemical">ction is lower in tropn>in>an class="Chemical">cal highland forests than in tropical lowland forests.
+In the first case, the values fluctuates 9-10 t ha−1 yr−1 [61-64], while in lowlands the values are over 13 t ha−1 yr−1 [65, 66].
 This input of organic matter and nutrients favors the activity of soil micro- and mesobiota, which controls not only ecosystem functioning and productivity via nutrient cycling but also the ecosystem resilience against disturbance.
 Litter accumulation on soil surface results in a balance between litter production and decomposition.
-In highland, total forest litter accumulation ranges between 10 and 17 t n class="Chemical">ha−1 [28, 52, 67].
-The leaves usually were arouclass="Chemical">nd 2–7 t class="Chemical">n class="Chemical">ha−1 [52, 64, 67, 68].
+In highland, total forest litter accumulation ranges between 10 and 17 t ha−1 [28, 52, 67].
+The leaves usually were around 2–7 t ha−1 [52, 64, 67, 68].

 6. Organic Matter Return Based on Litter Production and Accumulation

-In early works Jenny et al. [69] proposed to measure the rate of litter decomposition based on litter fall values and its accumulation.
+In early works Jenny et al. [69] proposed to measure the rate of litter decomposition based on litter fall values and its an>an class="Chemical">ccumulation.
 Thus, in tropical rain forest the litterfall and decomposition is continuous and practically constant.
-In short periods of time (class="Chemical">dt) it is accepted tclass="Chemical">n class="Chemical">hat there is an equilibrium between production and decomposition (2): or where A: annual rate of litterfall (Mgha−1 yr−1), dt: time difference, k : constant that represents the litter fraction that decays, and F: litter amount accumulated before the measuring of litterfall (Mgha−1 yr−1).
-Thus, at equilibrium, the litter loss (decomposition) is compensated by the litter additions (litter production): The mean residence time (MRT) of the litter and the nutrients in it can be estimated from the inverse of k : Consequently, the leaf litter real return (LLRR) to soil can be estimated as the product of annual leaf litter potential return (A) and k : It should be clear tclass="Chemical">hat iclass="Chemical">n this estimatioclass="Chemical">n leaf litter (A) represeclass="Chemical">nts the most importaclass="Chemical">nt source for turclass="Chemical">nover of class="Chemical">n class="Disease">organic matter in the ecosystem; other organic materials in the litter fall such as flowers, fruits, and woody debris and above ground litter accumulated previously (F) are ignored.
+In short periods of time (dt) it is accepted that there is an equilibrium between production and decomposition (2): or where A: annual rate of litterfall (Mgha−1 yr−1), dt: time difference, k : constant that represents the litter fraction that decays, and F: litter amount accumulated before the measuring of litterfall (Mgha−1 yr−1).
+Thus, at equilibrium, the litter loss (decomposition) is compensated by the litter additions (litter production): The mean residenpan class="Chemical">ce time (MRT) of the litter and the nutrients in it pan class="Chemical">can be estimated from the inverse of k : Consequently, the leaf litter real return (LLRR) to soil can be estimated as the product of annual leaf litter potential return (A) and k : It should be clear that in this estimation leaf litter (A) represents the most important source for turnover of organic matter in the ecosystem; other organic materials in the litter fall such as flowers, fruits, and woody debris and above ground litter accumulated previously (F) are ignored.
 On the other hand, other processes such as herbivory, volatilization, leaching, runoff, and microbial immobilization represent losses of organic matter that are not considered.
 Therefore, this approach likely underestimates/overestimates the total turnover that occurs in the ecosystem.
-According to class="Chemical">Nye [70], oclass="Chemical">nce the litter accumulates up to reach aclass="Chemical">n equilibrium state, the rate of litter additioclass="Chemical">n iclass="Chemical">n class="Chemical">n class="Chemical">dt will be equal to the rate of litter loss in the same time period (6).
+According to Nye [70], once the litter accumulates up to reach an equilibrium state, the rate of litter addition in dt will be equal to the rate of litter loss in the same time period (6).
 From this equation the index k is found (7): Values of k > 1 indicate a return of the litter layer below one year [68].
-The mean residence time (MRT) of the litter and the nutrients in it can be estimated from the inverse of k : The litter accumulated in a forestry ecosystem usually class="Chemical">has lesser proportioclass="Chemical">n of leaves tclass="Chemical">n class="Chemical">han the litter that felt; this suggests a fragmentation of the original material to form unidentified material due to a rapid decomposition of labile organic materials and nutrient release into the soil.
+The mean residence time (MRT) of the litter and the nutrients in it can be estimated from the inverse of k : The litter apan class="Chemical">cn>an class="Chemical">cumulated in a forestry ecosystem usually has lesser proportion of leaves than the litter that felt; this suggests a fragmentation of the original material to form unidentified material due to a rapid decomposition of labile organic materials and nutrient release into the soil.
 León et al. [52] compared biogeochemical cycles of nutrients in an oak (Quercus humboldtii) forest and a Pinus patula plantation established in a degraded soil by overgrazing in the Andean mountains of Antioquia, Colombia.
 The values of the decomposition constant for leaf litter, k , ranged between 0.58 (oak) and 0.42 (pine), respectively (Table 2).
 These values were lower than those reported for tropical lowland forests (1.4–2.0 yr−1) [71, 72] and for tropical highland forests (2.0 yr−1) [73].
 The MRT of the leaf litter was 1.72 yr for the oak forest and 2.36 yr for the pine plantation.
 The differences in the rate of decomposition may be explained in terms of the C/N ratio (oak leaves = 39; pine leaves = 51).
 Torreta and Takeda [74] considered that critical values of C/N ratio for litter ranged between 30 and 40.
 Aerts and Heil [75] reported that the C/N ratio is a good predictor of the litter decomposition, particularly if the lignin content is low.
 In addition, the higher content of polyphenols in the pine leaves may impair the microbial activity and slows the decomposition rate [76, 77].

 Table 2